venkat299/interview-flow/README.md

 ### Interview Stages

-The orchestrator advances the conversation through five stages:
+The orchestrator advances the conversation through three stages:

 1. **Stage 0** – analyze the job description and resume to seed context and timers.
-2. **Stage 1** – warm‑up questions gather project background and constraints.
-3. **Stage 2** – evidence questions capture skill hooks and confidence ratings.
-4. **Stage 3** – verification prompts check fundamentals for each hook.
+2. **Stage 1** – theory prompts check fundamentals for each required skill.
-5. **Stage 4** – wrap‑up summarizes strengths, risks, and follow-ups.
+3. **Stage 2** – wrap‑up summarizes strengths, risks, and follow-ups.

 See `application-flow.md` for a detailed walkthrough of these stages and service interactions.